-4 Vibrant Tanager Bird Species to Know
+5 Vibrant Tanager Bird Species to Know

 Courtesy Susan Forde

-Hepatic tanagers are very widespread, trailing down into Argentina.
-But they usually migrate north of the Mexican border only for the summer breeding season.
-They can be found in pine forests of the southwestern U.S. Hepatic tanagers eat mostly insects, such as caterpillars and beetles, but also enjoy berries, especially in late summer.
+Hepatic tanagers are barely migratory, just withdrawing from the northern edge of their range in fall.
+A few can be found in Arizona even in winter.
+They eat mostly insects, such as caterpillars and beetles, but also enjoy berries, especially in late summer.
 Hepatic tanagers get their name from the male’s liverlike coloring.

 In addition to the scarlet, summer, western and hepatic, a fifth type of tanager is a rare visitor.
 The flame-colored tanager was never found north of the Mexican border until 1985, when a male appeared in Arizona’s Chiricahua Mountains.
 Several have been found since, in mountains of southern Arizona and western Texas.

 Discover the top 5 birding hotspots in southeast Arizona.

 These birds are choosy about nesting sites, so they won’t stay for the summer unless you live close to forest land.
 But passing migrants might show up almost anywhere in spring or fall.
 Entice a tanager bird with fruits like bananas, orange halves or sliced watermelon.
 A water source is the best way to attract them.
 Try a bird bath with a dripper or small fountain that creates the sound of trickling water.